jeangarcia77/jeangarcia77.github.io/_posts/2022-07-22-Salary-Prediction-Analysis.markdown

  <figcaption>Identify and address any missing values</figcaption>
 </figure>

 In the following two images we try to identify any inconsistencies within our values that may be present.
 For simplicity, we use the method <mark>.nunique()</mark> to return the number of unique values for each column in our data.
-We can also apply the <mark>.value_counts()</mark> method to return a list of the different values within a column like so: <i>dataFrame['columnName'].value_counts()</i>.
-I remove spaces or any other irregularities within the values to employ a standardized set of values throughout our data.
+We can also apply the <mark>.value_counts()</mark> method to return a list of the different values within a column like so: <br><i>dataFrame['columnName'].value_counts()</i>.<br>I remove spaces or any other irregularities within the values to employ a standardized set of values throughout our data.

 <figure>